takahideiwai/Crypto/_episodes/02-rsa.md

 {: .language-bash}

 #### Step 5: Verify the signature.
 Now we have all the information, including the CA’s public key, the CA’s signature, and the body of the server’s certificate.
 We can run our own program to verify whether the signature is valid or not.
-Openssl does provide a command to verify the certificate for us, but students are required to use their own programs to do so, otherwise, they get zero credit for this task.
+Openssl does provide a command to verify the certificate for us, but students are required to use their own programs to do so.